synfron/ReshaperForBurp/docs/Rules.md

 Destination Message Value - The HTTP event entity to set the value of.

-Destination Message Value Type - Declare that the value to set is Text, JSON (node), or HTML (element).
+Destination Value Type - Declare that the value to set is Text, JSON (node), or HTML (element).
 If JSON or HTML, use JSON path or a CSS selector to get the inner value.

-Destination Message Value Path - Specify a JSON path for JSON or a CSS selector for HTML to set the value of within the HTTP event entity.
-Only available if `Source Message Value Type` is JSON or HTML.
+Destination Value Path - Specify a JSON path for JSON or a CSS selector for HTML to set the value of within the HTTP event entity.
+Only available if `Destination Value Type` is JSON or HTML.
 Supports variable tags.

 ### Delete Value